NEUROIMAGING / DSA

 Functional tests

-- balloon test occlusion (BTO) – assesses whether an artery can be temporarily/permanently closed without significantly affecting brain perfusion
+- balloon test occlusion (BTO) – assesses whether an artery can be temporarily/permanently occluded without significantly affecting brain perfusion

 - Wada test – short-term blockade of the function of a specific part of the brain after a selective intra-arterial administration of a short-acting barbiturate.
-It helps to establish which hemisphere controls language function and how important each hemisphere is regarding memory functions
+It helps to determine which hemisphere controls language function and how important each hemisphere is for memory functions

 Contraindications